c j peppera design consultancy

 Today, people are still the greatest drivers of business success even though the tendency is to put profits over people.
 We help realign the emphasis and focus through values and needs assessments, leadership education and workplace design.

 Our workplace design services are based on many of the principles of established by the International Well-Being Institute for health and well-being.
 Our principle areas of focus are: layout and design, air quality, workspace lighting, thermal comfort, acoustics.

 . . . designing for health and well-being

-The WELL Building Standard marries best practices in design and construction with evidence-based health and wellness interventions.
+We apply principles of the WELL Building Standard that combines best practices in design and construction with evidence-based health and wellness interventions.
 It harnesses the built environment as a vehicle to support human health, well-being and comfort.
-WELL Certified™ spaces and developments can lead to a built environment that helps to improve the nutrition, fitness, mood, sleep, comfort and performance of its occupants.
 This is achieved in part by implementing strategies, programs and technologies designed to encourage healthy, more active lifestyles and reducing occupant exposure to harmful chemicals and pollutants.

 Indoor Air Quality

 We breathe, on average, over 15,000 liters of air per day.
 Indoors, that air may consist of pollutants in the form of volatile organic compounds (VOCs), smoke, and off-gassing (a discharge of particulate matter from furniture, sealants, coatings, glues and other substances).